Are Electric Skateboards Illegal? Regulations & Laws

 Using electric skateboards is prohibited in Florida.
 According to Florida law, a motor vehicle is defined as any automobile, motorcycle, truck, trailer, or other vehicle used to transport persons or property that is propelled by power other than muscular power.

-Since electric skateboards clearly fit this definition–and because they cannot be registered due to safety and design requirements–they are not legal for use in public areas.
+Since electric skateboards fit this definition–and because they cannot be registered due to safety and design requirements–they are not legal for use in public areas.

 This means that electric skateboard riders in Florida must find a private area if they wish to ride legally.
 Electric skateboards are not allowed to be operated on footpaths or in bike lanes since these are public places.